The 9 steps you need to take to prepare for a potential financial crisis

 1. Fill your emergency fund

 This is probably the most impactful thing you can do to prepare for a recession, and it will help to keep the panic away!
 You should, at a bare minimum, have a starter emergency fund of $1,000 at all times.
 This is the starting point.

 Next, get 6-9 months of living expenses together and put it in a high yield FDIC online bank (not a regular bank account)!
 Make this money work for you!
 For example, on a balance of $25K, you could be earning around $450 a year off of a 1.8% interest!
 That’s a lot better than earning $.02 in a regular bank account!

-This is a no brainer, dump your debt right now!
+This is a no brainer, dump your high interest debt right now!
 You can then use all that money that was paying interest on your debt to put in your high yield savings account!
 (You did set it up, right?)
-Go to Undebt.it and input your debt numbers into their snowball calculator.
-It will show you which order to pay them off in to optimize your payments.
+Go to Undebt.it and input your credit card debt numbers into their snowball calculator.
+It will show you in which order to make your debt payments to optimize them.

 You may love your job, and your job may love you.
-But is your position expendable? (hint: everyone is expendable.)
+But is your position expendable?
+Hint: everyone is expendable and a job loss is quite possible.
 During tough times companies tighten their belts and downsize, your job might be one of the thousands that could be cut.
 I’m sorry, even talking about this sucks.

 It’s time to dig out the business cards that you’ve collected over the years and start connecting again!
 You don’t need to talk about jobs or the market right now.
 Just put your name & face back on their radar.
 Help them when you can, and build genuine connections!
 Don’t be salesy or pushy; just be friendly and helpful.
 You never know when you may be in need of help, and they might be in a position to give it!
 You may also be in a position to help others, and that’s a good feeling!